diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-To implement "shrink" for our classes they must implement
+To implement "shrink" for our classes, they must implement
 2 methods (`shrinkable?` and `shrink`).

 ```rb